 “We’re not trying to sell furniture to everybody.
 We’re targeting shoppers who want quality, longevity, and good value,” Karl says.
 “When we get positive customer testimonials, we can emphasize the things that make our customers highly satisfied to overcome the objection of our limited inventory.”

 Karl’s formula for success relies on understanding what drives satisfaction with his best customers and then emphasizing those benefits to would-be buyers.
-The first step in that process is collecting more feedback, which Karl accomplishes with the Get Reviews feature in Womply, small business software for online reputation management.
-With Get Reviews, Karl can send a simple email request for customer feedback — rating their experience from 1-5 stars — that stays between him and the patron to build engagement and improve satisfaction.
+The first step in that process is collecting more feedback, which Karl accomplishes with Womply, small business software for online reputation management.
+With Womply, Karl can send a simple email request for customer feedback — rating their experience from 1-5 stars — that stays between him and the patron to build engagement and improve satisfaction.

 “People who saw those reviews decided to check us out.
 Customers came into the store and mentioned they’d read good things about us online,” Karl says.
 “Online reviews and social media are huge these days, and Womply helps me manage my business reputation and connect with my customers online without spending time I don’t have.”